 “Once your Action to Change works, it becomes a winning strategy for you.”

-Set actionable goals now so you can start your best year of running on the right foot.
+Set actionable, realistic goals now so you can start your best year of running on the right foot.
+And know how often you should run (as a beginner).
 No matter what you want to achieve while running this year, think of these resolutions as smaller steps to help you get there.

 Resolution 1: Try something new

 If you're new to running, or if you have a regular routine but have never been competitive, signing up for a race can motivate and challenge you.
-Preparing for a race can help you put other goals, like increasing speed or distance, into focus.
+Preparing for a race can help you setting other running goals for beginners, like increasing speed or distance, into focus.
 Time will tell when we'll have a proper in-person races again, but for now, virtual races are a good stand-in.
 It's important to know that a race isn't something you should take lightly, even if it's virtual.
 Our beginners 5K and 10K training guides can help you prepare.

 Variety can keep your runs from feeling like a chore.
 Mix up your distance, speeds, and routes to help you stay motivated.
 Make a plan to hop in the car and drive yourself to a new route.
 A change of scenery will do the body and mind some good every now and then.

 Running can often feel like an individual sport, but it doesn’t have to be.
 Many people find solace in their daily runs, but if hitting a goal is a priority, you’ll find it’s much easier to do with the support of others.
 Enlist a running buddy to help you stay accountable or find a running club to join.
-Either way, you’ll find support that will keep you focused on your goals.
+Either way, you’ll find support that will keep you focused on the running goals you have set.
 Ask your community for daily or weekly reminders to keep you on pace.

 Technology is a fantastic tool for building run community.
 Strava, an app for runners and cyclists, uses GPS data to track and analyze exercise.
 You can share your workouts and connect with runners.
 Instagram and Facebook are great for documenting your progress and finding others with similar goals.
 Use these platforms to keep yourself accountable and to learn from your running community.